aellini2/asu_mee342project/README.md

-# ASU MEE 342
-# Turbine Gearbox Design Project
+# Turbine Gearbox Design Project for mee342_asu

 - Created Code for Gear Design [MATLAB]
 - Please see files for code breakdown; all code is annotated to explain the process and variables used/defined